Angela: Do I have to take the rest of my clothes off or can I leave them on? John: ... Angela: John? John: I'm thinking...

 When Constantine busts into Papa Midnite's and is too impatient to read the card so he belts the bouncer and marches downstairs.
 Chas stands over the unconscious bouncer and giggles: "Who's the rat in the dress now, huh bitch?"

 As Constantine ascends to Heaven, he flips off the Devil.
+Doubles as one of the most awesome moments in the movie.

 It's important to realize this is as he's being dramatically pulled up to Heaven, and he does it in perhaps the most off hand manner possible, though it's complete with slow motion.